-To enable this, you need supply SMTP credentials to Offen, namely Host, User, Password and Port to form in the setup form.
-If you do not know which values to use, you can start by using your personal mail account or create a new mailbox using your default email provider.
+To enable this, you need supply SMTP credentials to Offen, namely Host, User, Password and Port to the setup form.
+If you do not know which values to use right now, you can start by using your personal mail account or create a new mailbox using your default email provider.

-If you need to look these up and don’t want to do it right away, you can always add these at a later time.
+If you need to look these up, and don’t want to do it right away, you can always add these at a later time.
 Remember though that you cannot reset account passwords or invite users until email is configured.

 You are now ready to press the “Deploy app” button.
 Building the application can take a little while, but you will see the interface updating while Offen is being installed for you.

 The final step for your installation is now to create an account that you can use to collect usage data and log in.
 To do so, head to

 You can now head to the running application at